 The Golden Retriever is one of the most popular dog breeds in the United States.
 They were bred to retrieve birds undamaged.
 This led to the development of a soft mouth, which basically means that the dog doesn’t bite down hard.
 They also have an instinctive love of water – a requirement for the work they were bred for.

 These dogs are quite healthy and typically live up to 15 years.
-They are susceptible to certain problems, including cancer and hip dysplasia.
-However, overall, they are quite healthy.
+However, they are susceptible to certain problems, including cancer and hip dysplasia.

 2. Siberian Husky